breatheco-de/projects/p/career-support/resume/README.md

 To this part of the project we like to call "Inception", not only because you're probably gonna have nightmares about this, but also because it's about building a profile inside your profile :D. It's something like PHP (find out what the first P in PHP stands for), but simpler ^^.
 And also, this is the *inception* of your job-seeking process, so try to enjoy it with confidence and positivism ;).

 ### Instructions
- 1. Take all the sections of your Student External Profile, that you've already worked on, and pour them into a word document, using this layout: (link a pdf de Resume Guide)
+ 1. Take all the sections of your Student External Profile, that you've already worked on, and pour them into a one-page long word document, using this layout: (link a pdf de Resume Guide)
- 2.
+ 2. Save your word document as a pdf and name it Resume [

 ### Resume Section
 In this section, you will simply need to upload a pdf file with your resume.
 But first, you have to build your resume.
 Creating your resume is the first step to getting a job.